dirien/stackit-faasd/README.md

 # Azure Object Storage

-This step is completely optional, I just did not want to save the Terraform states in Git or store them on my local file system.
+This step is completely optional, I just did not want to save the Terraform/Pulumi states in Git or store them on my local file system.

 After creating the container storage on Azure, don't forget to export the `ARM_ACCESS_KEY`

     export ARM_ACCESS_KEY=xxxx

+Or for Pulumi

+    export AZURE_STORAGE_ACCOUNT=xxx
+    export AZURE_STORAGE_KEY=yyy

 # Terraform